applemcg/sfl/101/index.md

-# Shell Library 101
+# Shell Function Library 101

-This is the introductory course to Shell Libraries.
+This is the introductory lesson to Shell Libraries.
 It is made up of a handful of specific functions with a few thrown in as place-holders for follow-up lessons.